Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Discussion

 \section{Discussion}

-In this work we have reviewed the range of Bayesian statistical models available to analyse aggregated relational data.
-We have described the key differences between these models and how they seek to capture properties of such network data.
-Estimating ARD parameters well requires an understanding of the trade off between fitting a complex model which may require additional computational time and external information, or a simpler model which can capture much of the underlying structure.
-We have discussed several of the key challenges and steps in fitting such models, with the use of simulated datasets.
-While there has been some previous work attempting to assess the fit of such Bayesian models, tools which can be readily applied to all models are limited and many implementations require advanced knowledge of Bayesian computation and software. { Our implementation of these models in Stan provides researchers with a coherent collection of common Bayesian models in a state of the art Bayesian sampling software.
-Our novel within-iteration rescaling procedure eliminates a post-processing step that is typically required for the valid interpretation of parameter estimates.
-This simultaneously improves sampling algorithm run time and improves chain convergence diagnostics.}
+{This work provides a modern overview of Bayesian ARD models and important considerations for using and choosing between such models.
+We provide a unified computational implementation of popular Bayesian ARD models, demonstrate practical challenges in model checking and comparison, and describe computational tradeoffs.
+Accurate estimation of ARD parameters depends on balancing model complexity, which may increase computational burden with model performance, with simpler formulations that may capture much of the underlying structure.} We {illustrate} several key challenges and steps in fitting {these} models, with the use of simulated datasets.
+While there has been some previous work attempting to assess the fit of such Bayesian models, tools {that} can be readily applied to all models are limited and many implementations require advanced knowledge of Bayesian computation and software.
+Our implementation of these models in Stan provides researchers with a coherent collection of common Bayesian models in a state-of-the-art Bayesian sampling software, {aiding reproducibility and accessibility}.
+Our incorporation of a within-iteration rescaling procedure eliminates a post-processing step that is typically required for the valid interpretation of parameter estimates.
+This is one way to improve sampling algorithm run time and improves chain convergence diagnostics.

-{ The datasets we examine in our model checking demonstration are synthetic data, simulated from an ARD model.
-While, the synthetic replication of the \citet{mccarty2001comparing} data uses parameter values from the true data, our replicated data is only as complex as \citet{maltiel2015estimating}'s barrier effects model we use to simulate it.
+The datasets we examine in our model checking demonstration are synthetic data, simulated from an ARD model.
+While the {simulation} of the \citet{mccarty2001comparing} data uses parameter values from the true data, our replicated data is only as complex as \citet{maltiel2015estimating}'s barrier effects model we use to simulate it.
 As a result, neither dataset can replicate the complexity of human behaviors that are evident in real ARD observations.
 For example, the heaping effects common to ARD will not show up in PPCs for our synthetic data.
 In practice, real ARD may result in poorer model fit than found for our synthetic data.
 However, the process of performing model checks and considering these checks in the context of applied inference goals as discussed above, translates directly to real world ARD.